miklevin/MikeLev.in/_posts/2025-04-01-connect-with-botify-workflow.md

 ### Creating the Botify Token Workflow

-Okay, so a whole Pipulate Workflow will be dedicated to just acquiring the Botify token, and that will be my first example for workflows, haha!
+Okay, so a whole Pipulate Workflow will be dedicated to just acquiring the Botify token, and that will be my first example for workflows, ahaha!
 It only applies to Botify employees, but the technique can apply to anything.
 You start the workflow.
 It checks if a value is in location.
 If not, it immediately pops open a page from the Web -- maybe even immediately upon choosing the plugin from